herromega/AdventOfCode/readme.md

 # AdventOfCode

-This is my collection of AdventOfCode solutions from both 2015 and 2016.
+This is my collection of AdventOfCode solutions from 2015 and forward.
 Fell free to follow my progress here.

 ### Happy Holidays